acm-ndsu/Byte-le-2024/docs/source/visualizer.rst

 ====== ==============================================================================================================
 Prev   Reverts to the previous turn each time it's clicked.
 Puts the visualizer in a paused state to allow for
        manual navigation.
 Pause  Click once to pause the turn progression and put the visualizer in a paused state.
-If in a paused state,
+If already in a paused state,
-       click to resume game progression from current turn (current turn is affected by Prev and Next).
+       click to resume playing the game progression from current turn (current turn is affected by Prev and Next).
 Next   Progresses to the next turn each time it's clicked.
 Puts the visualizer in a paused state to allow for manual
        navigation.
 Start  Starts the visualizer from the first turn.
 Puts the visualizer in a paused state, so press Pause to play as